A Characterization of Egalitarian and Proportional Sharing Principles: An Efficient Extension Operator Approach: Abstract

 \section{Abstract}

-\fontsize{10pt}{10.5pt}\selectfont { Some well-known solutions for cooperative games with transferable utility (TU-games), such as the Banzhaf value, the Myerson value, and the Aumann-Dr\`eze value, fail to satisfy efficiency, although they possess other desirable properties.
-This paper proposes a new approach to restore efficiency by extending any underlying solution to an efficient one, through what we call an \textit{efficient extension operator}.
-We consider novel axioms for an efficient extension operator and characterize the egalitarian surplus sharing method and the proportional sharing method in a unified manner.
-These results can be considered as new justifications for the $f$-ESS values and the $f$-PS values introduced by \cite{funakikoriyama2025}, which are generalizations of the equal surplus sharing value and the proportional sharing value.
-Our results offer an additional rationale for the values with an arbitrary underlying solution.
-As applications, we develop an \textit{efficient-fair extension} of the solutions for the TU-games with communication networks and its variant for TU-games with coalition structures. \\ \textit{JEL classification}: C71,D61. \textit{Keywords}: Efficient extension; Equal surplus sharing; Proportional sharing; Axiomatization; TU-games. }
+\fontsize{10pt}{10.5pt}\selectfont { Some well-known solutions for cooperative games with transferable utility (TU-games), such as the Banzhaf value, the Myerson value, and the Aumann--Dr\`eze value, fail to satisfy efficiency.
+Despite their desirable normative properties, this inefficiency motivates the search for a systematic method to restore efficiency while preserving their underlying normative structure.
+By shifting attention from individual solutions to their meta-level transformations, this paper introduces \textit{efficient extension operators} as a general framework for restoring efficiency from arbitrary underlying solutions.
+We consider novel axioms for those operators and characterize the egalitarian surplus sharing method and the proportional sharing method in a unified manner.
+As applications, we demonstrate the generality of our method by developing an \textit{efficient-fair extension} of solutions for TU games with communication networks, as well as a variant for TU games with coalition structures. \\ \textit{JEL classification}: C71,D61. \textit{Keywords}: Efficient extension; Equal surplus sharing; Proportional sharing; Axiomatization; TU-games. }